carmstrong/deis/docs/managing_deis/ssl-endpoints.rst

 documentation on `installing an SSL cert for load balancing`_.
 For Rackspace, see their `Product FAQ`_.

-For those who are using a cloud-based provider that does not support installing a SSL certificate onto the load balancer, you can do the following:
+For those who are using a cloud-based provider that does not support installing an SSL certificate onto the load balancer, you can configure the ``sslCert`` and ``sslKey`` router settings to terminate SSL at the Deis router:

 .. code-block:: console

     $ deisctl config router set sslCert="<your SSL cert>"
     $ deisctl config router set sslKey="<your SSL key"

-You can also optionaly run the following command to re-route all http traffic to https
+It's also possible to instruct the routers to redirect all HTTP traffic to HTTPS:

  .. code-block:: console

-    $ deisctl config router set redirectAppHTTPToHTTPS/enabled=true
+    $ deisctl config router set redirectAllHTTPToHTTPS=true

+For more information on these and other router settings, see :ref:`router_settings`.

 .. _`installing an SSL cert for load balancing`: http://docs.aws.amazon.com/ElasticLoadBalancing/latest/DeveloperGuide/ssl-server-cert.html
 .. _`Product FAQ`: http://www.rackspace.com/knowledge_center/product-faq/cloud-load-balancers